Duna-Devo/Duna-Devo/README.md

 **`DevOps Engineer **

-A DevOp Engineer with continuous improvement mindset.
+A DevOps Engineer with continuous improvement mindset.
 AWS Certified Cloud Practitioner and building a fully documented, staged infrastructure portfolio from the ground up.

 <p align="left">
    <a href="https://www.linkedin.com/in/odunb/">